 With the speed and unpredictability of scooters zooming by on sidewalks or randomly placed in the streets, some European cities like Paris are banning them on sidewalks as cautionary steps to prevent scooter collisions with pedestrians.
-Barcelona has taken the extra step to ban the use of shared electronic scooters completely.
-Electric scooters are currently also banned on public streets and sidewalks in the UK.
+Barcelona has taken the extra step of banning the use of shared electronic scooters completely.

-Luckily for e-scooter-sharing companies, these laws may change as companies work with cities to better integrate micromobility systems into city life.
-Transport for London has received applications from both Bird and Lime to launch their systems in London.
-Both companies have also been lobbying for a change of laws enforced since 1835 that has prevented their growth into the UK.
+These laws may change as micromobility companies work with cities to better integrate their systems into city life.
+For instance, Dott, Lime, and Tier were selected in May 2021 to take part in e-scooter trials in London, which had previously banned shared programs altogether.
+Bird and Lime have also been lobbying for a change of laws enforced since 1835 that has prevented their growth in the UK.

 Fierce competition between micromobility startups has led to the flood of millions of dockless bicycles across the streets of major cities like Beijing and Shanghai, which has resulted in many problems.

 As bikes break, companies often don’t have the manpower in place to fix them in a timely manner, resulting in frustrated users having to test several bikes before finding one that works properly.
-Moreover, as companies that expanded too quickly go out of business, their bicycle supplies wind up going to waste in massive bicycle “graveyards” all over China.
+Moreover, in China, as companies that expanded too quickly go out of business, their bicycle supplies wind up going to waste in massive bicycle “graveyards.”